Should I switch to a small energy supplier?

-If you like the idea of giving your hard-earned cash to a smaller energy supplier rather than one of the Big Six, you probably want a bit of reassurance that you are doing the right thing.
+If you like the idea of giving your hard-earned cash to a smaller energy supplier rather than one of the big guns, you probably want a bit of reassurance that you are doing the right thing.
 Some are better than others and we've looked at all the things you might want to consider before you switch.

-There are now over 40 gas and electricity companies to choose from.
+There are currently around 50 gas and electricity companies to choose from in the UK.
 But with so many options now available it's easy to worry about choosing the wrong supplier, from how green it is to how financially secure it is.
 We help to put your mind at rest.

-'Small suppliers' or 'independent suppliers' are any energy suppliers that are not the big six (British Gas, EDF Energy, ScottishPower and so on), which still supply around 91% of UK households.
-Since many of the small suppliers are fairly new, and energy customers are often slow to change supplier, they have far fewer customers than the Big Six.
+'Small suppliers' or 'independent suppliers' are any energy suppliers that were previously known as the Big Six (British Gas, EDF Energy, E.ON and so on), which still supply around 70% of UK households.
+Since many of the small suppliers are fairly new, and energy customers are often slow to change supplier, they have far fewer customers than the biggest providers.

 A big plus when it comes to small suppliers is choice.
 For example, you may be worried about the environmental impact of your energy use.
 The growth in small suppliers has given rise to a number of green energy companies, which sell energy deals with varying percentages of renewable energy.
 The percentage can be anything from less than 10% renewable up to 100% depending on the supplier.

-Aside from potential green credentials (many small suppliers are not green).
-Small suppliers are often able to deliver cheap energy deals because have they have smaller operating costs than the large suppliers.
+Aside from potential green credentials (many small suppliers are not green), small suppliers are often able to deliver cheap energy deals because they have smaller operating costs than the large suppliers.
 They also escape some of the costly obligations placed on large suppliers when it comes to areas like the environment, hence their not always being more environmentally friendly.

-Smaller energy suppliers can often focus more on customer service than the big six, thanks to not having responsibility for distribution and infrastructure.
+Smaller energy suppliers can often focus more on customer service than larger ones, thanks to not having responsibility for distribution and infrastructure.
 They can instead focus their resources on the customer experience.
 Independent or small energy suppliers have been topping surveys on customer satisfaction lately.

-The proliferation of new suppliers has it's downsides.
+The proliferation of new suppliers has its downsides.
 With so many suppliers offering plans to consumers it can be a bit overwhelming.
-We are now in the position of trying to decide between companies which may be quite a lot cheaper but don't have an established track record.
+We are now in the position of trying to decide between companies which may be quite a lot cheaper but don't have an established track record, and those that are more expensive but with a less than glorious reputation.

-As discussed earlier, small energy suppliers are not bound by some of the regulations effecting the bigger players.
-For example, They are not required to offer the Warm Home Discount, unlike larger energy companies.
+As discussed earlier, small energy suppliers are not bound by some of the regulations affecting the bigger players.
+For example, they are not required to offer the Warm Home Discount, unlike larger energy companies.
 This means that even if you are eligible for the discount, you might not get it if you go with a smaller supplier.

 Larger companies, including some of the larger independents, often offer more ‘perks’.
-For example, British Gas has installed 1.3 million smart meters to help its customers keep track of their energy use.
+For example, British Gas offers British Gas Rewards, a customer loyalty scheme that offers discounts on its other products as well as restaurants and days out, as well as prize draws.
 These kinds of benefits aren't always offered by smaller, more cost-conscious companies.

-Having over 40 energy suppliers in the UK creates choice but as we have already seen, small suppliers are not held to the same costly obligations as larger suppliers.
-The big six energy suppliers pay into government schemes like ECO (Energy Company Obligation), a government energy efficiency scheme designed 'to help reduce carbon emissions and tackle fuel poverty'.
+Having over 50 energy suppliers in the UK creates choice but as we have already seen, small suppliers are not held to the same costly obligations as larger suppliers.
+The large energy suppliers pay into government schemes like ECO (Energy Company Obligation), a government energy efficiency scheme designed 'to help reduce carbon emissions and tackle fuel poverty'.

 Energy suppliers like Ecotricity, Good Energy, Bulb, Octopus Energy and others supply gas, electricity, or both, with a percentage of green or renewable energy in the mix.